-These Terms and Conditions apply to all contracts concluded by the company Haštalská, s.r.o., with the seat at Praha 1 – Staré Město, Rybná 752/14, PSČ 11000, ident. no. 25654811, registered in the Commercial Register in the Municipal Court in Prague under C 145610 (hereinafter„Hotelier“) with third parties within the scope of business activities defined under the Article 1 of these Terms and Conditions.
+These Terms and Conditions apply to all contracts concluded by Haštalská, s.r.o., with its registered office in Prague 1 – Staré Město, Rybná 693/20, Post Code 110 00, Company Identification Number 256 548 11,, registered in the Commercial Register of the Municipal Court in Prague under C 145610/MSPH (the “Hotelier“) with third parties within the scope of the business activities defined under the Article 1 of these Terms and Conditions.

 - provides accommodation services, as well as associated services (especially catering services);

 - rents rooms for sessions, conferences or other meetings, as well as accompanying services (esp. catering)

 - The Contractual Partner, on the one hand is the Hotelier, and on the other hand an individual or legal entity that has either confirmed to the Hotelier an offer of the Hotelier – booked rooms or submitted an order to the Hotelier as the case may be (the “Contractual Partner“).

 - If the Contractual Partner books Services and/or makes an order for another person and / or for several persons (“Guests“) then the Contractual Partner is also a Contractual Partner in such cases, and vouches for the proper fulfilment of the contract by the Guests, who are encompassed in the corresponding order and/or confirmation .
 This applies even if the Hotelier explicitly or implicitly consents to demand reimbursement for the cost of services from the Guests; the Contractual Partner is always the collective debtor for all obligations by the Guests towards the Hotelier.